 There are over 200 possible combinations of the EC2 instance type.
 When choosing an instance type for production deployment, give careful consideration to the overall storage demand and best practices for performance.

 The top two things to consider are IOPS and Throughput.
 SoftNAS® product specific configurations to consider are the use of Deduplication and / or Compression.

 General Instance Type Recommendations

+For POC purposes, Buurst recommends the r5.2xlarge as a minimum default AWS instance size, the r5.4xlarge for medium workloads, and the r5.12xlarge or r5.24xlarge for heavier workloads.
+Specific use cases may require a more tailored approach.
 SoftNAS® offers the broadest range of instance sizes and region availability on Amazon Web Services™.
 It’s important to select the right instance size to configure a storage solution that is the right combination of performance and price for your use case.
-General guidance and a guide tool are provided to help you select an instance size for your workload to get your project started.
-Our instance size calculation tool is available directly on our main website:
+Contact Buurst Support if you require assistance in determining the right size for you.

 For extremely heavy workloads, increase cache memory with "High-Memory Instances" and/or use EBS-Optimized and Provisioned IOPS to provide better control over available IOPS.